aredlavenkat/fluxion-docs/docs/core/index.md

 Use the navigation to explore:

 - [Usage Guide](../usage.md) for end-to-end setup.
-- [Integration Developer Guide](integration-developer-guide.md) for hands-on pipeline assembly and extension.
+- [Integration Developer Guide](integration-developer-guide.md) for in-process pipeline assembly and extension.
 - [Stages](../stages/) for pipeline building blocks.
 - [Operators](../operators/) for expression language details.